LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="LEGyqBL" data-pen-title="Accessible Side Nav Drawer (example 2)" data-preview="true" data-user="LDAWG-a11y" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">

 <script async src="https://public.codepenassets.com/embed/index.js"></script>

+### The results of mobile testing aria-owns

+#### Talkback and Chrome (Samsung Galaxy phone)

+My testing on TalkBack did not give any favouable results, as such.
+The Push to the side example worked well enough, however, I wasn't provided with any landmark info, which is often the case with talkBack, despite me setting Verbosity to High.
+Still the pattern was usable.

+The second pattern was quite horrific, the reading sequence was out, I could access the links in the drawer before I accessed the button that fully opens it, which does not represent the DOM order.
+I know I had absolutely positioned this and wondered if this could be the culprit.
+As I'm accessing my local host through my Mac's IP address and the corresponding port, I'm able to make changes to the CSS, etc, and have those update on my iPad.
+Removing the display properties had no effect, the order was always wrong.
+It's worth pointing out that I didn't flip the order with this one, so the reading sequence should follow the DOM order.
+I removed several CSS properties, such as all display properties and overflow-x, and it's still out of sequence.
+This would of course take a debugging session to figure out, but as I don't particularly recommend this pattern, I'll leave that to you.
+As an aside, another odd quirk was the icons often disappear on the drawer when it is "ajar", something I later discovered also happens on my iPad.

+#### VoiceOver and Safari (iPad)

+Quite surprisingly everything was announced perfectly on VoiceOver iPadOS, with Safari.
+When I swiped back into the nav, on the first pattern.

+The second pattern was giving me the same issues as on TalkBack, disappearing icons, switching the focus order to skip the button that controls the width of the panel, etc.

+#### The problem

+Initially I commented all CSS out, to determine whether this was a CSS related bug and it turned out the behaviour did not change, on both Android and iPadOS.
+That meant it could only possibly be the HTML, during my debugging, I removed the `aria-owns `property and suddlenly my reading/focus sequence were as I had written them in the DOM.
+This is quite interesting, as whilst I thought I was creating a relationship that I severed, I actually made things much worse for mobile users.

+It worked exactly as expected in NVDA and Chrome, I wanted to know how VoiceOver would fare with Chrome, just to determine where the problem lies, and it's actually Safari, as opposed to VoiceOver, as Chrome was fine.

+#### The solution

+The solution here is simply not to use `aria-owns`, it did work well on the first, on mobile devices and a desktop device, I do not know whether moving it on to the header for the Schrödinger's Nav pattern caused some unintended side effect?
+It shouldn't do this, but here we are.
+Given the problems it has caused and the time I spent debugging and testing, where I came away knowing what caused the issue, but not why, I'd avoid using this property altogether on both main patterns.
+The small bit of value it adds, simply isn't worth the mess it causes on touchscreen devices.
+We need to strike a balance and if something breaks for one set of users, then it's not worth considering.
+Without using it, I would amend the first pattern, I'd want to make sure both the `<button>` and the drawer contents are in the `<nav> `together, instead of using ARIA.
+Having got this far, I wish I hadn't gone down that route, now, but, perhaps it's useful to see someone attempt to fix something and then later backtrack when they discover it breaks for others?
+That's just the nature of the field, I guess, lots of competing platforms, vendors and AT software, some have quirks, some outright refuse to play nicely with certain parts of the ARIA spec or other platforms, etc.

+TL;DR, Avoid the Schrödinger's Nav pattern, don't use `aria-owns` on either, as it's a bit woolly on touchscreens